-Booking a New Zealand car hire and taking it for a road trip around the beautiful country is a bucket-list essential for many who have heard about the stunning scenery, unique culture and friendly locals.
+Hiring a car in New Zealand and taking it for a road trip around this stunning country is a bucket-list essential for many who have heard about the stunning scenery, unique culture and friendly locals.

 Yet there are a few things anyone looking to head away on a car rental adventure in the country will need to know.